United Kingdom entry requirements for Nigeria passport holders

 Frequently asked questions

-No. Standard Visitor visas are not extendable.
-You must leave before your visa expires.
-If you need to stay longer, you'd need to apply for a different visa type (e.g., a long-term visit visa or a work visa) from outside the UK.
+No, Standard Visitor visas are not extendable.
+You must leave the UK before your visa expires.
+If you want to stay longer, you'd need to apply for a different visa type (like a work or study visa) from Nigeria before you travel.

 Official sources